raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ) -> Result<u32>;

+/// Verifies a sector seal proof.
+///
+/// It takes the buffer offset and length containing a CBOR-encoded
+/// SealVerifyInfo struct, to serve as input.
+A return payload of 0
+/// means verification success; any other value means verification
+/// failure.
-/// Verifies a sector seal proof. pub fn verify_seal(info_off: *const u8, info_len: u32) -> Result<i32>;
+pub fn verify_seal(info_off: *const u8, info_len: u32) -> Result<i32>;

+/// Verifies a window proof of spacetime.
+///
+/// It takes the buffer offset and length containing a CBOR-encoded
+/// WindowPoStVerifyInfo struct, to serve as input.
+A return payload
+/// of 0 means verification success; any other value means verification
+/// failure.
-/// Verifies a window proof of spacetime. pub fn verify_post(info_off: *const u8, info_len: u32) -> Result<i32>;
+pub fn verify_post(info_off: *const u8, info_len: u32) -> Result<i32>;

 /// Verifies that two block headers provide proof of a consensus fault.
 ///
+/// A syscall success implies that the logic ran successfully, but it
-/// Returns a 0 status if a consensus fault was recognized, along with the
+/// does not imply that a fault was detected.
+The caller must inspect the
-/// BlockId containing the fault details.
-Otherwise, a -1 status is returned,
+/// return payload.
+If the fault field equals 0, a consensus fault was
+/// recognized at the specified epoch, incurred by the specified actor.
+/// Otherwise, no consensus fault was recognized, and the remaining fields
-/// and the second result parameter must be ignored. pub fn verify_consensus_fault(
+/// must be ignored.
+pub fn verify_consensus_fault(
     h1_off: *const u8,
     h1_len: u32,